AustinCodingAcademy/alumni-gitbook/2019-summer/4-networking.md

 * Copies of your resume (especially if it's a recruiting-focused event like a job fair)
 * Business cards
-  * No business cards?
-Connect digitally instead!
+  * If you don't have business cards, connect digitally instead!
 Download the LinkedIn app to your phone.
 If you meet someone interesting, ask to connect with them on LinkedIn and add them to your network on the spot.
 * Backpack / shoulder bag
   * To hold stuff you collect at the event (business cards, company literature, brochures, swag, etc.)
 * Your laptop